 Termination without Cause or for Good Reason - General Company will pay the difference between base salary earned prior to the date of termination and any additional base salary he would have been entitled to had he remained employed for the entire year in which he was terminated.
-In addition, the Company shall provide: lump sum payment of two times base salary at time of termination; lump sum payment of two times the full amount of bonus entitled to at the conclusion of the fiscal year in which terminated; lifetime medical, dental, and health and welfare coverage for Mr. Chen, his spouse and eligible dependents until the later of his death or the death of his spouse and continuation of all other benefits entitlements for 18 months following termination; and accelerated vesting of unvested RSUs.
-Termination without Cause or for Good Reason - Change of Control • Termination for "good reason" includes a "Change of Control".
+In addition, the Company shall provide: lump sum payment of two times base salary at time of termination; lump sum payment of two times the full amount of bonus entitled to at the conclusion of the fiscal year in which terminated; lifetime medical, dental, and health and welfare coverage for Mr. Chen, his spouse and eligible dependents until the later of his death or the death of his spouse and continuation of all other benefits entitlements for 18 months following termination; and accelerated vesting of unvested RSUs, including the Extension TBRSUs and Extension PBRSUs, and of the Extension Cash Award.
+Termination without Cause or for Good Reason - Change of Control Termination for "good reason" includes a "Change of Control".
 If within 24 months after a Change of Control the Company terminates Mr. Chen, or Mr. Chen terminates the agreement, he shall be entitled to the same benefit package he would have received had the Company terminated him without cause.
-Termination with Cause • Company will pay any unpaid base salary earned to the date of termination.
+Termination with Cause Company will pay any unpaid base salary earned to the date of termination.